AI Infrastructure

 AI Infrastructure Investment Thesis

-The AI/Tech Portfolio is the purest expression of Emit Capital’s conviction that artificial intelligence infrastructure represents the most compelling structural investment opportunity of the current decade.
-Unlike the Global Opportunities Portfolio, which balances the AI infrastructure thesis across four regional sub-portfolios, the AI/Tech Portfolio concentrates entirely on the companies enabling, building, and powering the AI economy.
+The AI Infrastructure Portfolio is the purest expression of Emit Capital's conviction that artificial intelligence infrastructure represents the most compelling structural investment opportunity of the current decade.
+Unlike the Global Opportunities Portfolio, which balances the AI infrastructure thesis across four regional sub-portfolios, the AI Infrastructure Portfolio concentrates entirely on the companies enabling, building, and powering the AI economy.

-The GPU and AI accelerator build-out remains the most visible wave.
-Marvell Technology, the portfolio’s largest holding at 9.0%, and KLA Corp anchor compute exposure.
-High Bandwidth Memory from Micron Technology, the second-largest holding at 8.8%, remains structurally supply-constrained as HBM adoption accelerates across major hyperscalers.
-Advanced networking fabrics connecting GPU clusters are a non-discretionary spend, directly benefiting Marvell’s custom ASIC and networking division as design wins compound.
+The GPU and AI accelerator build-out is the most visible wave.
+Marvell Technology (the portfolio's largest holding at 9.0%, contributing +190 bps in Q1) and KLA Corp anchor the compute exposure.
+High Bandwidth Memory from Micron Technology, the second-largest holding at 8.8% and a +171 bps contributor, remains structurally supply-constrained as HBM adoption accelerates at every major hyperscaler.
+Advanced networking fabrics connecting GPU clusters are a non-discretionary spend, directly benefiting Marvell's custom ASIC and networking division as hyperscaler design wins compound.

-This is where compute demand meets the physical world.
-Vertiv Holdings, the portfolio’s top Q1 contributor at +311 bps, provides mission-critical power distribution and thermal management solutions for AI data centre deployments.
-Primoris Services and Quanta Services add EPC contractor exposure to the data centre and grid infrastructure cycle.
-Amazon has guided to over $200 billion in AI infrastructure capex, while data centres now account for over 70% of new large-load interconnection requests to US regional grid operators.
+Where compute demand meets the physical world.
+Vertiv Holdings, the portfolio's top Q1 contributor at +311 bps, provides power distribution and thermal management solutions that are mission-critical for AI data centre deployments as GPU power density continues rising.
+Primoris Services (+67 bps) and Quanta Services provide EPC contractor exposure to the grid and data centre infrastructure cycle.
+Amazon has guided to over $200 billion in AI infrastructure capex.
+Data centres now account for over 70% of new large-load interconnection requests to US regional grid operators.

-Microsoft and Meta, each held at approximately 7.2–7.5% portfolio weight, represent the most advanced monetisation of the AI application layer, though both detracted in Q1 as the market repriced AI cost efficiency risk and valuation multiples compressed.
-Evolv Technologies, an early-stage AI-driven physical security platform, contributed positively and demonstrates how AI is expanding into non-traditional enterprise verticals with real commercial traction.
+Microsoft and Meta, each held at approximately 7.2–7.5% portfolio weight, represent the most advanced monetisation of the AI application layer, though both detracted in Q1 (−166 bps and −40 bps respectively) as the market repriced AI cost efficiency risk.
+Evolv Technologies (+37 bps) is an early-stage AI-driven physical security platform demonstrating how AI is penetrating non-traditional enterprise verticals with real commercial traction.

 Portfolio Positioning & Outlook

-The AI/Tech Portfolio is positioned to capitalise on structural investment themes within its regional universe, supported by the Emit Nexus derivatives overlay which provides active downside risk management and tactical flexibility across market regimes.
+The AI Infrastructure Portfolio is positioned to capitalise on structural investment themes within its universe, supported by the Emit Nexus derivatives overlay which provides active downside risk management and tactical flexibility across market regimes.

 Key Positioning Themes — Q2 2026